Opinion | A war among Trump’s kids shows this family won’t let us move on

 This bodes badly for what’s to come.
 It might seem like throwing bad mental energy after bad to dwell on the Trump family’s internal warring about the election’s clear outcome, but their argument hints at how the Trump movement’s mythology could live on, with untold destructive effects.

-CNN reports that Trump’s two sons — Donald Jr. and Eric — adamantly want Trump to refuse to concede and “drag it out until the bitter end,” while clinging to the lie that the election was stolen from him.
+CNN reports that Trump’s two adult sons — Donald Jr. and Eric — adamantly want Trump to refuse to concede and “drag it out until the bitter end,” while clinging to the lie that the election was stolen from him.

 They believe the “outcome should change,” CNN reports.
 In other words, if possible, they want to overturn the results of a legitimate election.

-By contrast, Ivanka Trump and son-in-law Jared Kushner think the president should bow to the inevitable and concede after the Georgia recount is completed later this month.
+By contrast, Ivanka Trump and Jared Kushner think the president should bow to the inevitable and concede after the Georgia recount is completed later this month.
 Here’s the reasoning:

 Ivanka Trump has offered a more calibrated message to her father, asking him whether it was worth damaging his legacy and potentially his businesses to continue his refusal to concede.
 She is privately realistic about the President’s loss, a source told CNN, but she also knows that her entire future — now more than ever — is tied to her father’s, and must be handled delicately.